A building in full responsibility

 The ChristophorusHouse in Stadl-Paura has been active since October 2003: as a three-storey wooden construction in a passive house construction a highly innovative office building.
 And a great example for an eco-friendly construction.

 At the beginning was a vision.
-An organisation, which cares about the ecological operation of hospitals in Africa, should also use this Know-How also in Europe.
-Than when the old building of the Austrian MIVA and BBM became too small, it was the case clear.
+An organisation, which cares about the ecological operation of hospitals in Africa, should use this Know-How also in Europe.
+Than when the old building of the Austrian MIVA and BBM became too small, the case was clear.
 A new house was needed, which can resist the burden of different functions and also only should consume a minimum of energy – a “building in full responsibility”, made after the newest knowledge of eco-friendly construction.

 From the beginning, the visions name was “ChristophorusHouse”.
 The name refers to St. Christophorus, which is the patron of the travellers.
 The MIVA is a catholic aid organisation, which has the goal to support young churches in the poor countries of the world with vehicles: trucks, cars and off-road vehicles, bicycles and motorcycles, but also boats, agricultural machines or – if needed- living load carrier like elephants, donkeys or mules.
 The BBM does the technical and logistics handling of the MIVA-projects.
 Furthermore, BBM offers its Know-How for other aid organisations and is in technical major projects engaged.
 In this way the BBM modified Ugandan hospitals into a resource-saving operation.